Central Texas man puts life savings into buying virtual property - NewsBreak

 That’s what he paid for the Khorum Coast, a piece of virtual land in the Entropia Universe , an online virtual reality game.

-That’s because Reed has been playing the game for nearly 20 years.
-Along the way, he cashed out $5,000 from the game to help pay for college.
+That’s because Reed has been playing the game for nearly 20 years, and along the way, he cashed out $5,000 from the game to help pay for college.

 Now, he hopes to make a return on this virtual land investment in four years.